for Veterans and the Public

 There is no one combination of HIV drugs that works best for everyone.
 Each combination has its pluses and minuses.

 So, how will your provider know which combination to choose?
 You and your VA provider can consider the options, keeping certain things in mind, such as possible side effects, the number of pills you'll need to take, and how the drugs interact with each other and with other medications you may take.

-Print out these questions to ask your health care provider if you are considering combination therapy.
+Print out these questions to ask your health care provider so that you will be ready to discuss combination therapy.